 Your application should not attempt to reference the current version of a control and an earlier version of the control within the same application.
 When upgrading to version 10, first remove all references to the earlier version of the control, save the project and reload it.
 Then add the reference to the version 10 control, ensuring that the same object name is used.
 If you are creating an instance of the control dynamically by specifying its ProgID, such as using the CreateObject function, then it is recommended that you specify the version number as part of the ID.
 For example, to create an instance of the FTP control, use "SocketTools.FtpClient.10" and not simply "SocketTools.FtpClient".
 If the major version number is omitted, the latest version of the control will always be loaded.

-With SocketTools 10, all secure connections using TLS (Transport Layer Security) will now only use TLS version 1.2.
-By default, the controls will not support connections to servers that use older, less secure versions of TLS or any version of SSL.
-They will also no longer use weaker cipher suites that incorporate insecure algorithms, like RC4 or MD5.
-The only exception to this is when the application is running on Windows XP, Windows Vista, Windows Server 2003 or Windows Server 2008, in which case the controls will revert to using TLS 1.0 because those platforms do not support the current version of TLS.
-For applications that require secure connections, it is recommended that you upgrade to the current version of Windows, with all security updates applied.
+With SocketTools 10, secure connections will use TLS 1.2.
+By default, the controls will not support connections to servers which use older, less secure versions of TLS or any version of SSL.
+They will also no longer use weaker cipher suites that incorporate insecure algorithms, such as RC4 or MD5.
+For applications that require secure connections, it is recommended you use the current build of Windows 10 or Windows Server with all security updates applied.

 Future support for TLS 1.3 has been added to SocketTools 10, however Microsoft has not officially announced support for TLS 1.3 in Windows 10 or Windows Server 2019.
 It is unlikely that Microsoft will support TLS 1.3 on Windows 7 or Windows 8.1 or earlier versions of Windows Server.
 Until Microsoft announces support for TLS 1.3, your applications should continue to use TLS 1.2 as the default for secure connections.